pklein/creditcard-test/README.md

     2 8+4+0+8+0+4+2+2+6+4+1+0+6+1+4+8+1+8+3 = 70
     3 70 % 10 == 0

-Thus that card is valid.
+Thus that card is luhn-valid.

 Let's try one more, <code>4417 1234 5678 9112</code>: